ADGEfficiency/world-models-dev/blog_posts.md

 - leaving ssd on for ages
 - not training directly from s3 (this is probably only useful for prediction)

+changed from paper
+- sigma at 0.5 in cmaes
+- second round
+- batch size in vae

 ## Part 1 - Vision